Best antivirus software of 2023

 • Poor ranking in lab tests because of different methods

-It looks for viruses by isolating unknown programs and monitoring them closely while they’re running.
+Webroot looks for viruses by isolating unknown programs and monitoring them closely while they’re running.
 Any action that can’t be undone is blocked and recorded.
+There’s also a cloud analysis system that analyzes the program and tells you if it’s okay to use it.
+If it’s not, it gets deleted.

-What we loved the most about Webroot was that our devices never slowed down during the scans.
+In our tests, the macOS and Windows versions performed nearly the same and there wasn’t a big difference in their performance.
+But what we loved the most about Webroot was that our devices never slowed down during the scans.
 The anti-phishing tool worked quite well, too, blocking almost all the sites we tested.

 You can use the online console to get a quick overview of how your devices are performing.
 Some additional things you can do include performing a scan, analyzing unknown or risky programs, and more.